Eliza-Hill/Eliza-Hill.github.io/_pages/about.md

 ---
 ## Background

-Eliza was born in Madrid, Spain, and lived there until she was 10 years old, at which time she moved to Colorado.
+Eliza was born in Madrid, Spain, and lived there until she was 10 years old when she moved to Colorado.
 Eliza can speak and write fluently in Spanish and loves to visit Spain whenever she can.
 Having lived in two different countries has given Eliza a unique perspective and has really made her appreciate the value of different points of view.

 ## Education

+Class of 2025 at Vanderbilt University:
+* Major: Chemical Engineering
-Eliza is currently a sophomore at Vanderbilt University majoring Chemical Engineering with minors in Digital Fabrication, Business, and Chemistry.
+* Minors: Digital Fabrication, Business, and Chemistry.

 ## Technical Skills